-- Collaborations are taking place with Ministry of Health, Police, Ministry of Gender, and Church of Uganda and other denominations.
+- Collaborations are taking place with Ministry of Health, police, Ministry of Gender, Church of Uganda and other denominations.

 - Trainings continue with Butabika Hospital and Serenity Centre (2 of the 4 treatment centers in Uganda); 80 students battling addiction have been helped by Counseling department, 35 have been referred for treatment to these rehabilitation centers.

-- Drafted and presented to minister of Kampala a ban for production, promotion, and sale of alcohol sachets below 300mls in the whole country.
+- Drafted and presented a ban to the minister of Kampala regarding production, promotion, and sale of alcohol sachets below 300mls in the whole country.
 Will be adopted in January, 2018.

-- Since UCU is the first academic institution to start such a programme, Ps Ezra Napoleon, who has been paid through GOAL, leads many national forums on drug abuse prevention and training.
-The programme has attracted top Government officials attention including the Prime Minister, Speaker of the parliament, Minister of Kampala, Minister of Health, Inspector General of Police, media etc including advocacy for a National Alcohol Control Policy that is being drafted by Ministry of Health and Ministry of Industry.
+- Since UCU is the first academic institution to start such a programme, Ps Ezra Napoleon, who has been paid through GOAL, leads many national forums on drug use prevention and training.
+The programme has attracted the attention of top government officials including the Prime Minister, Speaker of the Parliament, Minister of Kampala, Minister of Health, Inspector General of Police.
+Advocacy for a National Alcohol Control Policy is being drafted by Ministry of Health and Ministry of Industry.

-- Three members of the UCU Counseling staff are now going through an Universal Treatment Curriculum for Substance Use Disorders (UTC) course to become certified. (funded by US State Department).
+- Three members of the UCU counseling staff are now going through a Universal Treatment Curriculum for Substance Use Disorders (UTC) course to become certified. (funded by US State Department).

 - Three issues of the Addiction Recovery magazine have now been distributed to schools and communities.